SquadMS/Squad-MS/README.md

 ```

 You can now visit the followin URLs to view the local site:
-http://localhost:80   - The Octane version ("supercharged" but requires reload/reboot on changes)
+https://squadms.local      - The Octane version ("supercharged" but requires reload/reboot on changes)
-http://localhost:8080 - The regular version (use this for xDebug as it is not compatible with Octane/Swoole)
+https://squadms.local:8443 - The regular version (use this for xDebug as it is not compatible with Swoole)

 ### Partners